aota/deepfreezefest.ca/freezer-race.md

 Enter at your own risk.
 All team members must sign a waiver.
 Waivers will be available to sign at the event.
 All waivers must be signed and presented before entering the race.

-To enter, fill out the online form (see below) or download the [PDF application](https://www.dropbox.com/s/08u5tqgifx6ndti/DF2015-DeepFreezerRace-Application.pdf?dl=1) and send it to **9351 118 Ave, Edmonton, AB T5G 0N3**.
-Deadline January 2, 2015.
+To enter, fill out the online form (see below) or download the [PDF application](https://www.dropbox.com/s/08u5tqgifx6ndti/DF2015-DeepFreezerRace-Application.pdf?dl=1) and send it to **9351 118 Ave, Edmonton, AB T5G 0N3**. **Etxended Deadline:** January 8, 2015.

 ### Online Application